CoderAJ7470/random-dad-jokes/README.md

-A "machine" that will show random quotes, or jokes.
-Currently a work-in-progress.
+A simple page where you can read random dad jokes.
+This page uses the [icanhazdadjoke API](http://www.google.fr/ 'icanhazdadjoke api')